There is so much baby gear on the market these days; it’s hard to tell what’s necessary and what’s just clever marketing.

 - PVC free – they are nylon fabric.

 - It covers the entire window, so visibility is reduced slightly.

-- You can’t roll down the windows while in use.
+- You can roll up and down the windows.

 6. Brica White Car Shade

 Traditionally, car shades can be tricky to take on and off.
 Save yourself the trouble with this retractable set.
 Simply press a button to roll them up when you don’t need them.